21 August 2017

 ByAppeared in BioNews 914

 But the book is not a scientist's autobiography.
-I confess, I was a little disappointed, I do like reading them.
-By sharing childhood memories, awkward teenage years, and wryly admitted insecurities in adult life, scientists can reassert themselves as human beings.
-Athough this book is written in the first person and describes only Professor Doudna's experiences, it is a book about herself in relation to CRISPR/Cas9, from around 2006 to 2016.
-And indeed the book is co-written by Dr Samuel Sternberg, co-author of the seminal 2012 CRISPR/Cas9 paper.
+I confess, I was a little disappointed.
+I do like reading autobiographies.
+By sharing childhood memories, awkward teenage years, and wryly admitted insecurities in adult life, famous scientists reassert themselves as human beings rather than icons.
+Still, though the book is written in the first person and describes only Professor Doudna's experiences, it is a book about herself in relation to CRISPR/Cas9, from around 2006 to 2016.
+Dr Samuel Sternberg, co-author of the seminal 2012 CRISPR/Cas9 paper, is listed again as co-author here.

 From here the book describes each step and set of experiments in the eventual characterisation of CRISPR, to the fusing of CRISPR with the enzyme Cas9 to create a customisable genome editing tool.
 This section of the book is fairly technical and requires attention to understand the significance of each step.
-Professor Doudna does credibly describe the stepwise nature of research, how it is carried out by scientists working as part of a larger institution, occasionally derailed by researchers completing PhDs or needing to seek positions elsewhere, and draws on studies published by other groups across the world.
+Professor Doudna credibly describes the stepwise nature of research, how it is carried out by scientists working as part of a larger institution, occasionally derailed by researchers completing PhDs or needing to seek positions elsewhere, and draws on the published work of other groups around the world.
 She also emphasises the serendipitous nature of research, from meeting colleagues within the same institution or at conferences abroad, such as when she meets co-author Professor Emmanuelle Charpentier at a conference in Puerto Rico.

 On the other hand, this section does describe a very neat narrative of the development of CRISPR/Cas9 - it almost seems inevitable.
 The inclusion of dates and names of researchers involved certainly creates a strong case for UC's claim (see BioNews 911) to the CRISPR patents.